 Community Action and Human Services' Community Service Centers provide a variety of social services to economically disadvantaged individuals and families interested in achieving self-sufficiency.
-These services are provided through Community Action and Human Services' Self Help Institute and are offered at various service centers throughout Miami-Dade County.

 The centers offer a variety of core services: